holocaust denial, freedom of speech, and my German grandmother

 It’s in our textbooks, it’s on the History channel.
-All adults today grew up learning about the atrocities of Hitler and the Nazi regime … right?
+All American adults today grew up learning about the atrocities of Hitler and the Nazi regime … right?

 Okay, so - my dad immigrated to the USA from Germany with his mother after WWII.
 My mother was a child of immigrants.
 Neither of them experienced the prosperity and ease of post-war America that we often see portrayed in Norman Rockwell Christmas scenes.

 By the time I was born, my parents were in their 40s, and shared a lot of stories with me about their past.
 As a child, my mom could go to the movies downtown and get penny candy for 35 cents.
 However - her family lived in a relative’s attic, and she shared a twin-size bed with her mother - who worked in a factory.

 I know my mom had a more stable childhood than my dad.

 He remembers raiding dumps for used coffee grounds, and scraping the insides of banana peels for extra calories.
 My father was sent to live with his grandparents in the German countryside during the war.
 Later in his childhood, he played games in the ruins of bombed out building.

 So - my dad's always been fiercely proud to be an American.

-His mother married an American when he was a boy, and since his biological father had been reported MIA before he was born.
+His mother married an American when he was a boy, and his biological father had been reported MIA before he was born.
 (Yes, my biological grandfather disappeared in the battle of Stalingrad.)

-My father was able to be offically adopted, and even changed his name.
-At 18, my father jumped at the chance to join the American Army, became a naturalized citizen, and later, volunteered for Vietnam not once, but twice.
+My father was able to be offically adopted around age 10, and even changed his name.
+At 18, he jumped at the chance to join the American Army, became a naturalized citizen, and later, volunteered for Vietnam not once, but twice.

 However, his mother - my Oma - was a different story.
 She came to this country in her 30s, learned English somewhat grudgingly, and retained her thick German accent into my childhood, peppering her speech with various German words amongst the English.

 I wanted to learn to speak German, and she would often chide my father for not teaching me.
 His reasoning?
 We were Americans first, and Texans, specifically - so if I was going to learn a foreign language it would be Spanish, dammit.

 My Oma was a fierce, proud, and formidable woman, with a booming voice, perfectly coiffed silver hair and pearl-painted nails.